Skip to main content

 You want to feel like you’re continually learning and growing professionally, right?

-The best way you can provide development and training opportunities for your team members is by offering a variety of learning options, such as online courses, books, podcasts, or in-person workshops that align with their interests and career aspirations.
+The best way you can provide development and training opportunities for your team members is by offering a variety of learning options, such as online courses, books, podcasts dedicated to leadership and management, or workshops that align with their interests and career aspirations.
+You can also offer shadowing or job rotations so employees can learn about other areas of the business.

 5. Address poor performance promptly

 By the time you as the manager have found out about it, others are certainly impacted and, in the worst cases, individual employee well-being is threatened.
+The longer you wait, the more potential for it to get worse.

 Some common signs of poor employee performance include employees not meeting deadlines or producing low-quality work, exhibiting disruptive or hostile behavior, or showing a lack of engagement or motivation.
+Sometimes this is a sign an employee is about to quit, but not always.

-Next, talk with the potentially low-performing employee and seek their perspective on how things are going and what challenges the team is facing in achieving their goals.
-In some cases, self-awareness may be the issue and it’s your duty as the people manager to step in and share how the employee's actions may be perceived and is impacting others.
+In some cases, high-performing employees that work with low-performing employees will notice performance issues and complain.
+Talk with the potentially low-performing employee and seek their perspective on how things are going and what challenges the team is facing in achieving their goals.
+In some cases, self-awareness may just be the issue.

 What can you do when feedback and addressing the issue promptly isn't working?

 When you confirm that an employee is not meeting performance standards, start documenting the issues promptly and include details, timestamps, and impacts.
+Capturing detail about the situations, your interventions, feedback provided, reactions, and agreed next steps will be very helpful if issues persist or progress to a point of termination.

 6. Encourage creativity and innovation; embrace failure